Lebanese Freekeh Soup with Chicken

 • Chicken: You could use any type of chicken in this soup, but I like to use shredded or chopped chicken breast.

 • Cracked freekeh: You may have to order this online as it’s not carried in most grocery stores.
 You can find it at most health food stores, Middle Eastern stores or online.
-It’s well worth seeking out, as it has a delicious nutty flavor.
+But it’s a main ingredient in this soup that I don’t recommend substituting.
+If you really can’t find freekeh, you can use barley.

 • Tomato paste: Adds brightness and acidity to the soup.
 You could also use diced fresh tomatoes if you have them on hand.